Center Director / Co-Owner

 Paola’s passion, business and teaching experience, creativity, motivation, and love for children as well as experiencing the benefits of the Brain Balance program herself, makes her one biggest assets to the future success of Brain Balance Center in Virginia Beach.

 Katy grew up in a small town outside of Lynchburg, Virginia, and originally moved to Hampton Roads to attend college at Old Dominion University.
 She found Brain Balance Virginia Beach shortly after their opening, while working towards a career in Occupational Therapy.
 After seeing the way Brain Balance improved kids’ lives, she could not see herself doing anything else.
 As a student coach, she was able to relate to the children because of her own struggles with focus and social anxiety during childhood.
-Her skills and talents quickly elevated her to lead Coach, and early in 2016 to Assistant Director and Program Director in training of Brain Balance Virginia Beach.
+Her skills and talents quickly elevated her to lead Coach, then to a director role for Brain Balance Virginia Beach.

 Intellectually, she is fascinated with the understanding of brain development and function at the heart of The Brain Balance Program.
-This passion has led to further education in the fields of neurology and business.
-She currently attends ODU and is completing her certification in Childhood Neurobehavioral Disorders from The Institute of Applied Functional Neurology and Rehabilitation, and hopes to one day open her own Brain Balance Center.
-She currently resides in Norfolk and loves to escape the city with her dog to go hiking, kayaking, and exploring.
+This passion has led to further education in the fields of neurology and business, and she has received her certification in Childhood Neurobehavioral Disorders from The Institute of Applied Functional Neurology and Rehabilitation.
+She currently resides in Virginia Beach and loves to escape the city with her dog to go hiking, kayaking, and exploring.